nashville-software-school/server-side-python-curriculum/book-3-web-applications/chapters/DJANGO_INTRO_LIBRARY.md

 Yes, your application's models will also define how they are related to each other.

-First, create a `models` sub-directory in your `libraryapp` directory.
-Then create all the files needed for this package.
-Having the `__init__.py` import all of the classes from the other modules is necessary.
+First you are going to use the commands below to create a `models` sub-directory in your `libraryapp` directory.
+It will also create all the files needed for this package.
+The `echo` command is being used to create the `__init__.py` file and add text inside of it at the same time.

 > **Note:** You will notice a `libraryapp/models.py` file that gets automatically generated for your application.
 You will not be using that file, and can delete it.